-As outlined in our admission policy, students must achieve a minimum of five Grade 5s at GCSE (it is preferable that English and Maths are two of the five).
+As outlined in our admission policy, students must achieve a minimum of five Grade 5s at GCSE including English and Maths.
 Each subject will also have its own specific entry criteria which are detailed within this prospectus (please refer to the 'Entry Requirements' section on each subject page).